percona/pmm-doc/docs/setting-up/server/docker.md

     - Open the PMM UI in a browser.

 ---

-### Run Docker with the container
+You can run Docker using the following ways:

+1. Container
+2. Host folder
+3. Volume

+Following is first step and is acommon for all the three methods:

-1. Pull the image.
+Pull the image.

     ```sh
     docker pull percona/pmm-server:2
     ```

+### Run Docker with the container

-2. Create a persistent data container.
+1. Create a persistent data container.

     ```sh
     docker create --volume /srv \